By Jess Beech

-We’ve chatted to the best in the bra-fitting business to find out how to measure bra size at home.
-Perfectly fitting bras, here we come…
+We’ve chatted to the best in the bra-fitting business to find out how to accurately measure bra size at home, so you can find the best bra for you.

 There are two methods for measuring bra size

-Outside of experienced bra fitters who can calculate your size at a mere glance, there are two tried-and-tested ways of finding your bra sizing.
+Outside of experienced bra fitters who can calculate your size at a mere glance, there are two tried-and-tested answers to the how to measure bra size question.

 The first is the traditional method, favoured by high-end and high-street stores alike, and involves measuring your back and bust when you’re standing up.